Profit-Scripts/php-cryptocurrency-exchange-script-binance-clone/README.md

 ---

-✨ **Develop your next crypto project with ProfitScripts — the foundation of your exchange, token or trading platform.**
+✨ **Develop your next crypto project with Mint Scripts — the foundation of your exchange, token or trading platform.**